Queen of the Wave

-Queen of the Wave is the fourth album by Pepe Deluxé, released on CD by Catskills in the UK on January 30, 2012, and digitally by Asthmatic Kitty Records in the US on January 31.
-The album's cover art and liner notes were designed by James Spectrum.
-It is styled as "an esoteric pop opera in three parts."
+Queen of the Wave is the fourth album by Pepe Deluxé, released on CD by Catskills in the UK on January 30, 2012, and digitally by Asthmatic Kitty in the US on January 31.
+Styled as "an esoteric pop opera in three parts", the album's cover art and liner notes were designed by James Spectrum.

+Profits from album sales were donated to the John Nurminen Foundation, specifically for the charity's Clean Baltic Sea project.
+Music for "In the Cave" was recorded on the Great Stalacpipe Organ, the largest musical instrument in the world.

+Queen of the Wave lyrics contain numerous references to the 1905 occult book A Dweller on Two Planets.

+Promotion

+Promotional videos were produced for the album as well as the tracks "Go Supersonic", "In the Cave", and "A Night and a Day".
+The video for "Go Supersonic" was chosen as a staff pick on Vimeo.

-The band, now consisting of Finnish producer James Spectrum and Swedish composer Paul Malmström, released five album companions in conjunction with the album through their website, and also as a free iPad app.
+The group, now consisting of Finnish producer James Spectrum and Swedish composer Paul Malmström, released five album companions in conjunction with the album through their website, as well as a free iPad app.